zaherkassem/guessing-game/README.md

 ## Run App

 - run the app via "npm start"
 - Runs the app in the development mode.\ Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- The page will reload if you make edits.\ You will also see any lint errors in the console.

 # Versions